Updated 12/14/21, 4:20 p.m.

 - Viruses constantly change though mutations, so new forms of viruses are expected.
 There are currently a number of variants of COVID-19 in the United States and globally.
 Some COVID-19 variants have been found to be spread more easily and are resistant to treatments and vaccines.

 - Currently there are two notable variants in the United States, Delta and Omicron.

-- As of right now, studies show that the current vaccines are effective on the current variants.
-Although they are effective, some people can still get COVID-19 if they are vaccinated.
-Those who are not vaccinated are the most at risk for severe disease, hospitalization, and death.
+- Some people can still get COVID-19, even if they are vaccinated.
+Those who are not vaccinated are the most at risk for the worst outcomes.

 - If you test positive for a variant of concern or are a close contact, it is important to isolate or quarantine per guidelines.